 5. Living Well Is Affordable

-In my six years of traveling full-time around Europe, my average monthly spending is somewhere around $2,000.
+In my seven years of traveling full-time around Europe, my average monthly spending is somewhere around $2,000.
 This is staying in nice, mid-range Airbnbs, eating out several times a week, buying organic produce, visiting castles and ruins, hiking famous mountains, taking long-distance trains about once per month, and generally living a comfortable life.

 And the amazing news is that this is a mid-range budget.
 You could easily spend less (by staying in one place and signing a long-term lease, for instance) and still have a high quality of life.